Academic Regulations for Nursing

 - NURS 203 General Pharmacology (3) .

 - Basic students will take a pre-entry examination and/or admission interview, with students expected to meet minimum performance standards set forth by the program.
 This is not a requirement for RN/BSN students.

 Fall admission only: Applications to the Bachelor of Science in Nursing program must be made by November 1st for Fall entry.
 Contact the School of Nursing for application forms or visit the SON Website

-Prior to formal admission into the upper-division Nursing program, students following the course of study to qualify for admission will be considered Pre-nursing students.
-Newly entering Pre-nursing students should indicate PRNU as the major on their Common Application Form.
-Continuing UH Hilo students who have not done so should submit a “Change of Program” form to indicate PRNU as the major.
-There are no special requirements for the PRNU major.
-Pre-nursing students should seek regular advisement from the nursing faculty regarding academic planning.
+Prior to formal admission into the upper-division Nursing program, students following the course of study to qualify for admission will be considered Exploratory Health Sciences (EXHS) students.
+Newly entering Pre-nursing students should indicate EXHS as the major on their Common Application Form.
+Continuing UH Hilo students who have not done so should submit a “Change of Program” form to indicate EXHS as the major.
+There are no special requirements for the EXHS meta major, Students should seek regular advisement from the nursing faculty regarding academic planning.